Pyrrus/ember-board/README.md

 ------------------------- | -------------
 Type in the text fields for the answer. click on 'Add Answer' | will make the new answer and will add to that question.

+## Bugs
+* When question have an answer it will not delete first load in. need to way for some time. then it will delete.

 ## Setup/Installation Requirements

 * need NodeJS, npm, and bower.